 Governor Asa Hutchinson appointed Alec Farmer, a Jonesboro native, to a ten-year term on the Arkansas State Highway Commission in January 2015.
 He currently serves as Chairman.

 He is operator of Farmer Enterprises, Inc., a family-owned farm and property investment and management company.
 He is also a licensed attorney in the state of Arkansas.

 Farmer serves on the boards of Arkansas Blue Cross Blue Shield, E.C.
 Barton & Company and Childress Gin and Elevator Co.

-He has served on several other state boards including as Chairman on the Arkansas Natural Resources Commission, as a special commissioner on the Arkansas State Police Commission and as an original member of the Arkansas Agricultural Board.
-He has served on many local boards and commissions including the Craighead Conservation Board, the Jonesboro City Council and the Jonesboro City Water & Light Board.
+He has previously served on several state boards including as Chairman on the Arkansas Natural Resources Commission, as a special commissioner on the Arkansas State Police Commission and as an original member of the Arkansas Agricultural Board.

-Farmer graduated with honors from Arkansas State University receiving his B.S. degree in 1986.
-He received his J.D. degree from the University of Arkansas at Little Rock School of Law where he served on the law school’s editorial board.
+He graduated from Arkansas State University receiving his B.S. degree in 1986.
+He received his J.D. degree from the University of Arkansas at Little Rock School of Law and served on the Law Review’s editorial board.

 He and his wife Carole live in Jonesboro and together they have four daughters.